kign/c4wa/README.md

 Web Assembly.
 Instead of a binary WASM file, it generates a well-formatted WAT output which is trying to be similar to what a human programmer would have written when solving the problem directly in WAT.

+`c4wa` is not a full C implementation and isn't trying to be one.
+Still, most of the typical day-to-day coding in `c4wa` isn't much more complicated than coding in standard C. It supports loops, conditionals, all of C operators, `struct`s, arrays and pointers.
+It can also optionally apply C preprocessor to your code before parsing.

 ## Installation

 Download last release from [here](https://github.com/kign/c4wa/releases/); unzip to any directory